-FALL 8 credits EUL692 Professional Seminar II (online) 2 Includes plan to implement in your classroom EUL800 Independent Learning Project 3 With focus on literacy education 3 One Literacy Elective.
-3 SPRING 9 credits One Literacy Elective.
-3 Two Literacy or Education Electives.
-6 tion.
-Transfer courses must be at graduate level with a grade of B or better from a regionally accredited institution and meet all general criteria for transfer (see Transfer of Credit).
+FALL

+EUL692 Professional Seminar II (online)

+Includes plan to implement in your classroom

+EUL800 Independent Learning Project

+One Literacy Elective

+SPRING

+One Literacy Elective

+Two Literacy or Education Electives

 Fall & Spring

 - Up to 11 credits may be taken in a term.
 You may adjust your program accordingly. - If transfer credits are accepted, your program may be completed in the Fall.